SharePoint/PnP-Guidance/articles/app-model-recipe-remote-timer-jobs.md

 Challenges creating timer jobs
 ------------------------------

 The biggest challenge associated with creating timer jobs in Office 365 tenancies is the fact that you cannot deploy farm scoped solutions to an Office 365 tenancy.
-Without a farm scoped solution you cannot deploy a SharePoint timer job.
+Without a farm scoped solution, you cannot deploy a SharePoint timer job.

-The new way to create a timer job is to built it outside of SharePoint and to handle the scheduling outside of SharePoint as well.
+The new way to create a timer job is to build it outside of SharePoint and to handle the scheduling outside of SharePoint as well.
 Consider the following factors associated with SharePoint timer jobs for an on-premises SharePoint environment.

 - SharePoint ships with hundreds of out-of-the-box timer jobs that the SharePoint scheduler struggles to keep up with.
-- You can make your SharePoint server's life easier by moving the scheduling code to Azure or another environment.
-- You can reduce the amount of memory and processor power needed on your SharePoint server by moving the implementation code to Azure or another environment.
+ok- You can reduce the amount of memory and processor power needed on your SharePoint server by moving the implementation code to Azure or another environment.
 - Moving the scheduling and implementation code associated with timer jobs to another server makes your SharePoint server more scalable and stable as a result.

 Options to schedule timer jobs